 Now it's your turn.
 Reading about it is one thing, but seeing it for yourself is where the real magic happens.

-On your next local walk—whether it's in your garden, a park, or a nearby wood—I challenge you to find these three common "tools" in action.
+On your next local walk, whether it's in your garden, a park, or a nearby wood, I challenge you to find these three common "tools" in action.

-• Prime Suspects: House Sparrow, Greenfinch, Chaffinch
+Prime suspects: House Sparrow, Greenfinch, Chaffinch.

-The All-Purpose Bill: Find a bird with a classic, versatile beak that isn't overly specialised.
+The All-Purpose Bill: a classic, versatile beak

-• Prime suspects: Robin, Blackbird, Starling
+Prime suspects: Robin, Blackbird, Starling.

-• Where to look: On lawns searching for worms, or in bushes foraging for berries
+Where to look: on lawns searching for worms, or in bushes foraging for berries.

-• Prime Suspects: Blue Tit, Wren, Goldcrest.
+Prime suspects: Blue Tit, Wren, Goldcrest.

-• Where to look: Among the branches of trees and shrubs, actively hunting.
+Where to look: among the branches of trees and shrubs, actively hunting.

 For an extra challenge, try to capture a photo of each one.
 The goal isn't a perfect portrait, but an "evidence photo" that clearly shows the beak and, if you're lucky, what the bird is doing with it.
+This is a fantastic way to practise your photography with a clear purpose in mind.
+For more ideas, see getting into wildlife photography.

 I'd love to hear how you get on.